Opening Hours Open 7 days a week

-Existing Tier 1 Entrepreneur applicants can apply for ILR as Tier 1 Entrepreneur before 6 April 2025.
-However, Tier 1 Entrepreneur Migrant who switched from Tier 1 Graduate Entrepreneur can apply for ILR as Tier 1 Entrepreneur Migrant before 6 July 2027.
+A Tier 1 Entrepreneur Migrant who switched from Tier 1 Graduate Entrepreneur can apply for ILR as a Tier 1 Entrepreneur Migrant before 6 July 2027.

-Ask a question to our specialist team of work visa solicitors for free immigration advice online or book an appointment online for detailed immigration advice with our specialist work visa solicitors for your application for ILR as a Tier 1 Entrepreneur.
+Our specialist team of immigration solicitors can provide 5 minutes of free, one-off immigration advice regarding your ILR as a Tier 1 Entrepreneur.
+Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our work visa solicitors concerning your ILR application as a Tier 1 Entrepreneur.

-You can apply Indefinite Leave to Remain (ILR) as Tier 1 Entrepreneur Migrant if:
+You can apply for Indefinite Leave to Remain (ILR) as a Tier 1 Entrepreneur Migrant if:

 • You currently have a Tier 1 (Entrepreneur) visa